Ximi1970/systray-x/README.md

 - custom new mail icon
 - display number of unread / new mails
+- optional new mail indicator (icon or shading)
+- run app on start or close
 - show / hide Thunderbird (minimize)
 - minimizing hides to tray (remove Thunderbird from taskbar, pager and switcher when minimized)
 - minimize on startup